kyunghoon-jung/RL_implementation/README.md

 #### Welcome!
 This repo contains reinforcement learning algorithms.

 - 2020.11.11 Confirmed for the performances of Value-based algorithms for several atari games such as Q-Bert, Breakout, Seaquest, Boxing, Pong, etc.

+- 2021.02.15 Confirmed for the performances of Policy-based algorithms and distributed algorithms for CartPole and Lunarlander.

 - I'll write up the detailed comments in all the codes soon.